 In this series, I dig a little deeper into the meaning of psychology-related terms.
-This week's term is oppositional defiant disorder, which was suggested by Josh of Recovering Porn Addict.
-Oppositional defiant disorder (ODD) is typically diagnosed by the early elementary school years.
-In the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), diagnosis requires … Continue reading What is… Oppositional Defiant Disorder
+This week's term is oppositional defiant disorder.
+Oppositional defiant disorder in the DSM-5 Oppositional defiant disorder (ODD) is typically diagnosed by the early elementary school years.
+In the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), diagnosis requires at least six… Continue reading What is… Oppositional Defiant Disorder

 New book release!
 Making Sense of Diagnosis: Understanding the DSM-5 Available today!
-Available on: Amazon as an ebook or paperback Apple Books Barnes & Noble Google Play Kobo Mental Health @ Home Store (at a discounted price) The ebook version is available on all of these sites.
-The paperback version is only available through Amazon. … Continue reading Released today – Making Sense of Psychiatric Diagnosis!
+Available on: Amazon as an ebook or paperback Apple Books Barnes & Noble Google Play Kobo MH@H Store (at a discounted price) The ebook version is available on all of these sites.
+The paperback version is only available through Amazon.
+Making Sense of… Continue reading Released today – Making Sense of Psychiatric Diagnosis!

 In this series, I dig a little deeper into the meaning of psychological terms.
-This week's term: ultra rapid cycling in bipolar disorder Rapid cycling is a term used to describe the frequency of switching between mania/hypomania and depression in bipolar disorder.
-The current edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) … Continue reading What is… ultra rapid cycling
+This week's term is ultra rapid cycling in bipolar disorder.
+Rapid cycling and the DSM-5 Rapid cycling describes the frequency of switching between mania/hypomania and depression in bipolar disorder.
+The current edition of the Diagnostic and Statistical Manual of Mental Disorders… Continue reading What is… Ultra Rapid Cycling

 In this series, I dig a little deeper into the meaning of psychological terms.
-This week's term: personality trait vs. disorder Wikipedia defines personality traits as "habitual patterns of behaviour, thought, and emotion" that are mostly stable across time and context.
+This week's term is personality trait vs. disorder.
+Personality traits Wikipedia defines personality traits as "habitual patterns of behaviour, thought, and emotion" that are mostly stable across time and context.
 Some traits fall on a continuum, such as introversion/extraversion.
-It's unclear the extent to … Continue reading What is… a personality trait vs. disorder
+It's unclear… Continue reading What Is… a Personality Trait vs. Disorder

 Mental illness stigma comes from many places and in many forms.
-Stigma often invalidates the experience of those of us with mental illness, and one of the ways this can happen is by pathologizing normal experience.
-By this I mean inflating the significance of "normal" emotions and minimizing the significance of mental illness to make … Continue reading Stigma and Pathologizing Normal Human Experience
+Stigma often invalidates the experience of those of us with mental illness.
+One way this can happen is by pathologizing normal experience.
+By this, I mean inflating the significance of "normal" emotions and minimizing the significance of mental illness to make it seems as… Continue reading Stigma and Pathologizing Normal Human Experience